calebcrouse3/mortgage-calculator/README.md

 - Tooltips with hover over and no (?)
 - ICB ads
-- Extra payments input/graph
 - Insurance default value / estimation
-- Calculate button
 - Save selected chart lines to session state
 - About page
 - Chart hover over so red or green for profit or loss
 - Specifics of capital gains and how it effects stock and home sale price
     - The 2 year window for capital gains tax free sale
-- Opportunity cost and savings of extra payments or using profit to pay down principle
 - Actual formula for renting vs ownership - reccomendations for rent vs own.
 5 percent rule?
     - Based on the home, give the rental that will have the correct crossover point
 - You need to make this much rental income to do 'X'